 If you feel the rain is too much to handle, do not be afraid to pull into a nearby parking lot or pull off to the side of the road until the storm passes.
 Do not drive when you are not comfortable with the current road conditions.

 If you get injured in an accident caused by bad weather conditions, consult a Chicago car accident lawyer for legal help.
-Call Willens Injury Law Offices at (312) 957-4166 for a free consultation.
+Call Willens & Baez at (312) 957-4166 for a free consultation.